 - Street Team Youth Programs

 *On this date, in 1870, the Louisianian newspaper was established.
 Also referred to as New Orleans Louisianian, it was a semi-weekly newspaper published in New Orleans, Louisiana.

 Founded by Black politician P. B. S. Pinchback.
-The paper's motto was “Republican at all times, and under all circumstances.”
-It was one of the few 19th-century Black newspapers that sought both black and white readers.
+The paper's motto was “Republican at all times and under all circumstances.”
+It was among the few 19th-century Black newspapers seeking black and white readers.
 William G. Brown (1832–1883) was the paper’s first editor.
-He was born in New Jersey and raised in Jamaica, and was of mixed ethnicity.
+He was born in New Jersey and raised in Jamaica and was of mixed ethnicity.
 He resigned as editor in 1872 to become the Louisiana state superintendent of education and was succeeded at the paper by Henry A. Corbin, who had attended college in Ohio.

 Before returning to the state in 1874 to edit The Louisianian, he published the Standard in Galveston, Texas, and served one term in the Texas state senate.
 In 1878, Pinchback became editor-in-chief but delegated most of the work of producing the paper to graduate students from Straight University.
 The education of Blacks was a major subject of reporting in The Louisianian.
 The paper focused on Straight University and was interested in other Black schools, such as Howard University in Washington, D.C.
 It also encouraged the desegregation of school systems throughout the United States.

 Recognizing the urgent need to educate Black readers in politics, the Louisianian devoted special attention to coverage of the Louisiana state legislature and various Republican committees.
 It produced biographical sketches of Black politicians, social leaders, and educators.
 The paper also reported on immigration to the South, African missions, the activities of Black Masons, and New Orleans entertainment events.